Library

 Rules for Researchers >

-The Library and Archives team are happy to assist with genealogical queries about past members of King’s Inns.
-However these requests must be received in writing or by email archives@kingsinns.ie and where possible should include the appropriate names and dates.
+The Library and Archives team will assist with genealogical queries about past members of King’s Inns.
+However these requests must be received in writing or by email to archives@kingsinns.ie and where possible should include the appropriate names and dates.

 Reproduction fees and charges:

-Charges for digital images, scanning and for genealogical and other research undertaken in the Library and Archives are set out below.
+Charges for digital images, scanning for genealogical and other private research undertaken in the Library and Archives are set out below.
 All our charges are currently under review.

 King’s Inns Library and Archives team will facilitate reasonable requests for scanning and/or photographing of material subject to the condition of the material and completion of the appropriate forms.
 King’s Inns reserves the right to refuse to photograph or scan certain items.
 The preservation and conservation of material in the collections is our primary concern and due to the fragile nature of some materials it may not be possible to facilitate a reproduction.
 All relevant provisions of the Copyright and Related Rights Act, 2000 must be complied with.